soodaayush/bvhs-tech-club-website/README.md

 ## Lessons Learned

-I learned about certain animations that you can use to catch people's eyes.
+I learned about the Vanta.js library and leveraged its uses to create eye-catching animations in the background of the website.

 ## The Website